 Large Tracking Hall (TrackingLab)

-This tracking system allows us to capture the movements of one or more people by processing the images of configurations of multiple infrared reflection markers in real time.
-The calculated position and orientation information can be wirelessly transmitted to a high-quality mobile graphics system that updates the simulated virtual environment according to the person's position and is able to generate correct egocentric visualization and/or auditory simulation.
-Participants can navigate freely throughout the entire area of the tracking hall, either carrying the backpack or letting the experimenter carry the backpack and follow it in the lounge.
-In order to suppress interference between real and simulated environments as much as possible, the laboratory is completely dark (black with the ability to blank out all light) and acoustic panels along the walls largely reduce acoustic reverberation.
-The tracking setup also enables the tracking of several objects, such as flying quad copters, as well as the recording of whole body movements (e.g. for the analysis of sports performance, e.g. gymnastics, or for the animation of virtual figures).
+This tracking system allowed us to capture the movements of one or more people by processing the images of configurations of multiple infrared reflection markers in real time.
+The calculated position and orientation information could be wirelessly transmitted to a high-quality mobile graphics system that updates the simulated virtual environment according to the person's position and was able to generate correct egocentric visualization and/or auditory simulation.
+Participants could navigate freely throughout the entire area of the tracking hall, either carrying the backpack or letting the experimenter carry the backpack and follow it in the lounge.
+In order to suppress interference between real and simulated environments as much as possible, the laboratory was completely dark (black with the ability to blank out all light) and acoustic panels along the walls largely reduce acoustic reverberation.
+The tracking setup also enabled the tracking of several objects, such as flying quad copters, as well as the recording of whole body movements (e.g. for the analysis of sports performance, e.g. gymnastics, or for the animation of virtual figures).